Distributional Soft Actor-Critic: Off-Policy Reinforcement Learning for Addressing Value Estimation Errors: Overestimation Bias

 where this inequality holds approximately since we drop higher order terms out in Taylor approximation.
 See Appendix \ref{appen.derivation_std} for details of derivation.

-Because $\sigma_{\psi_{\rm{new}}}$ is also the standard deviation for the next time step, this indicates that by repeatedly applying Equation \eqref{eq.phi_appro_DRL}, the standard deviation $\sigma_{\psi}(s,a)$ of the return distribution tends to be a larger value in areas with high target $\sigma^{\rm{target}}$ and random errors $\epsilon_Q$.
-Moreover, $\sigma^{\rm{target}}$ is often positively related to the randomness of systems $p$, reward function $R$ and the return distribution $\mathcal{Z}(\cdot|s',a')$ of subseuqent state-action pairs.
-Since ${\sigma_{\psi}(s,a)}^2$ is inversely proportional to the overestimation bias according to Equation \eqref{eq.distri_over_bias}, distributional Q-learning can be used to mitigate overestimations caused by task randomness and approximation errors.
+Because $\sigma_{\psi_{\rm{new}}}$ is also the standard deviation for the next time step, this indicates that by repeatedly applying \eqref{eq.phi_appro_DRL}, the standard deviation $\sigma_{\psi}(s,a)$ of the return distribution tends to be a larger value in areas with high $\sigma^{\rm{target}}$ and random errors $\epsilon_Q$.
+Moreover, $\sigma^{\rm{target}}$ is often positively related to the randomness of systems $p$, reward function $R$ and the return distribution $\mathcal{Z}(\cdot|s',a')$ of subsequent state-action pairs.
+Since the overestimation bias $\Delta_D(s,a)$ is inversely proportional to ${\sigma_{\psi}(s,a)}^2$ according to \eqref{eq.distri_over_bias}, distributional Q-learning can be used to mitigate overestimations caused by task randomness and approximation errors.